 Colombia.
 Colombia has made an ambitious commitment to protect the 50 percent of its national land mass covered by forests.
 Since 2017, its government has put in place a cross-departmental strategy to combat deforestation and promote sustainable forest management.
-Although deforestation rose in the power vacuum that followed the peace agreement of 2016, the strategy is already showing progress: actual deforestation rates were down by ten percent from 2017 to 2018, owing to stringent government enforcement and the provision of alternative livelihoods for rural people.
-International cooperation has also been a factor: the German, UK and Norwegian governments have together committed between \$300 million and \$400 million to Colombia if the country delivers quantifiable and pre-agreed results in reducing deforestation.
+Although deforestation rose in the power vacuum that followed the peace agreement of 2016, the strategy is already showing progress: actual deforestation rates were down by ten percent from 2017 to 2018, owing to stringent government enforcement and the provision of alternative livelihoods for rural people.76 International cooperation has also been a factor: the German, UK and Norwegian governments have together committed between \$300 million and \$400 million to Colombia if the country delivers quantifiable and pre-agreed results in reducing deforestation.

 Costa Rica.
 Costa Rica is the first tropical country to have stopped and subsequently reversed deforestation: more than half of its land is now covered by forest, compared to one-quarter in 1983.
 Costa Rica has achieved this through a long-term vision of economic growth and development, innovative and progressive policies - particularly to eliminate cattle subsidies and introduce payments for ecosystem services - and consistent international support.
 On payments for ecosystem services, the government used a novel approach of deploying revenues from taxes on fuel and water to pay farmers and landowners to maintain the provision of ecosystem services on their land, such as carbon sequestration and protection of watersheds.
-Payments were significant: as much as \$125 per hectare a year for the restoration of land with high levels of biodiversity and native species.
-As large tracts of land were restored and preserved, the socio-economic benefits spread well beyond ecosystem services.
+Payments were significant: as much as \$125 per hectare a year for the restoration of land with high levels of biodiversity and native species.77 As large tracts of land were restored and preserved, the socio-economic benefits spread well beyond ecosystem services.
 Attracted primarily by its natural beauty and biodiversity, more than three million visitors a year travel to Costa Rica.
-The tourism sector is growing by more than six percent a year and foreign exchange from tourism alone makes up more than six percent of GDP.
+The tourism sector is growing by more than six percent a year and foreign exchange from tourism alone makes up more than six percent of GDP.78

 India.
-Since 2005, India's Finance Commission (FC) has included the forestry sector in fiscal transfers through grants and a tax devolution scheme.
-In the period 2010-2015, FC grants included a performance-based instrument through which the release of funds for the final three years was linked to completion of forest management plans by the state forest departments.
+Since 2005, India has included the forestry sector in fiscal transfers through grants and a tax devolution scheme undertaken by the Finance Commission (FC), providing grants for conserving forest cover.
+Since 2010, FC grants have included a performance-based instrument through which the release of funds for the final three years was linked to completion of forest management plans by the state forest departments.
 Since 2015, the FC included forest cover in the tax devolution formula that compensates states for the opportunity cost of maintaining forests and providing ecosystem services.
-Estimates indicate that \$6.9 billion to \$12 billion will be transferred to states annually between 2015 to 2020, making this one of the largest ecological fiscal transfer systems in the world.
-If the Fifteenth FC retains forest cover as part of tax devolution formula for the period 2020 to 2025, states that increase forest cover are likely to gain tax revenues of \$174 to \$303 per hectare a year, whereas states that reduce forest cover before 2020 will stand to lose the same amount.
+Estimates indicate that \$7 billion to \$12 billion will be transferred to states in the 2015 to 2020 period on the basis of their forest management performance, making this one of the largest ecological fiscal transfer systems in the world.
+States that increase forest cover are likely to gain tax revenues of \$174 to \$303 per hectare a year, whereas states that reduce forest cover before 2020 will stand to lose the same amount.79